CoinCheung/MFM/README.md

 </tbody></table>

-&#8195;&#8195;Note: Supervised pretrain means finetune from torchvision resnet weights (by setting `pretrained=True`).
+**Note**: Supervised pretrain means finetune from torchvision resnet weights (by setting `pretrained=True`).
 It seems that supervised pretrain is better.